FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 ---
 # My foray into Btrfs
 ## Why?
-Fedora uses it as default for its Workstation install and I wanted to try it for a while as the snapshotting and bitrot-detection seemed interesting for me for a while.\
+Fedora uses it as default for its Workstation install and I wanted to try it for a while as the snapshotting and bitrot-detection seemed interesting to me for a while.\
 There seem to be some benefits to be gained from reinstalling my OS on Btrfs.
 This blog is meant to document my learning.

 ---